Gaucher disease

 Diagnosis and treatment

-An accurate diagnosis of Gaucher disease can be made with a simple blood test, the so-called "dry drop test," which measures the activity of the enzyme glucocerebrosidase.
-If it is 30% or less, this indicates definitive confirmation of Gaucher disease.
+Gaucher disease can be accurately diagnosed with a simple blood test, the "dry spot test ," which measures the activity of the enzyme glucocerebrosidase.
+If the activity is 30% or less, Gaucher disease is definitively confirmed.

-Early diagnosis enables effective treatment of patients.
-The primary treatment for Gaucher disease is enzyme replacement therapy (ETZ), which involves administering synthetic glucocerebrosidase to patients and consequently leads to the proper breakdown of glucosylceramide.
+Early diagnosis enables effective treatment.
+The primary treatment for Gaucher disease is enzyme replacement therapy (ERT ), which involves administering synthetic glucocerebrosidase to patients, leading to the proper breakdown of glucosylceramide.

-The primary test performed to accurately diagnose Gaucher's disease is the Dry Blood Drop Test, which you will perform free of charge at CM Luxmed.
+The basic test performed to accurately diagnose Gaucher disease is the Dried Blood , which you can perform free of charge at CM Luxmed.

-How do I sign up for a free trial?
+How do I sign up for a free test?

 • book your appointment online book now >>

-The test is intended for patients 18 years of age and older.
+The study is intended for patients aged 18 and over.